daattali/ddpcr/README.md

 You will see some messages appear - every time `ddpcr` runs an analysis step (initializing the plate is part of the analysis), it will output a message decribing what it's doing.
+You can turn off messages by disabling the verbose option with the command `options(ddpcr.verbose = FALSE)`.

 ### Pre-analysis exploration of the data